When it comes to boiler breakdowns, blocked drains and other home emergencies, the inconvenience and unexpected cost can be a lot to bear.

 Response times can vary.

-However, unless your policy gives a guaranteed response time it could, depending on the problem, be quicker calling a local tradesperson yourself, although costs for this won't be met by your policy.
+However, unless your policy gives a guaranteed response time it could, depending on the problem, be quicker calling a local tradesperson yourself.
+In such cases, the costs for this won't be met by your policy

 Are you already covered?